Sablednah/MobHealth/README.md

     disableAnimals: false
 Disable notifications for 'animal' hits.

+    disablePets: false
+Disable notifications for hits by tamed mobs.

     hideNoDammage: false
 Hide notifications that inflict 0 damage.
 Custom Egg and Snowball notifications are exempt.